akashchoudhary436/crud-api-nodejs/README.md

 2. To Get Events:
    - Set the request method to GET.
    - Enter the URL: http://localhost:3000/api/v3/app/events.
-   - (Optional) Add query parameters in the Params tab.

 3. To Create an Event:
    - Set the request method to POST.